sobalgi/rhoGNF/README.md

 If you use c-GNF or $\rho $-GNF, please cite
   1. `Balgi, S., Peña, J. M., & Daoud, A. (2022).
 Personalized Public Policy Analysis in Social Sciences Using Causal-Graphical Normalizing Flows.
 In Proceedings of the AAAI Conference on Artificial Intelligence, 36(11), 11810-11818.` [[paper]](https://doi.org/10.1609/aaai.v36i11.21437) and
-  2. `Balgi, S., Peña, J. M., & Daoud, A. (2022). $\rho $-GNF: A Novel Sensitivity Analysis Approach Under Unobserved Confounders.
+  2. `Balgi, S., Peña, J. M., & Daoud, A. (2022). $\rho $-GNF: A Copula-based Sensitivity Analysis to Unobserved Confounding Using Normalizing Flows.
 In Proceedings of the 12th International Conference on Probabilistic Graphical Models (PGM 2024) - Proceedings of Machine Learning Research, (to appear).` [[arxiv]](https://arxiv.org/abs/2209.07111)